vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 - Mental health support
 - Learning through conversation
 - Practice social skills through roleplay e.g. networking event, job interview, first date etc.
-- A voicebot can be used give people with disabilities a more accessible to way to interact with ChatGPT.

 <br>